mwilson365/pet-project/README.md

 # PetProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3, and was built using [Unifi Angular](https://angular.unifi.nelnet.io/).

+## Development
+- Clone the repo locally: `git clone https://github.com/esmikl/unifi-pet-project.git`
+- From the root of the project, run `npm install` to install the dependencies.
+NOTE: You must have access to either GLHEC Artifactory or Nelnet Artifactory, and have your .npmrc file set up accordingly.
+- Start up the development server: `ng serve` and navigate to `http://localhost:4200/`.

 ## Development server